echopen/echopen_prototyping/inprogress/mobile_app/ongoing-work-by-polytechnantes-students.md

 ## Objectives

 * Explore possible digital envelope extraction methods that would be good alternatives to the Hilbert transform
-* Benchmark FPGA devices and find the one that is best suited to perform a digital envelope extraction in the echOpen probe
+* Benchmark FPGA/DSP devices and find the one that is best suited to perform a digital envelope extraction in the echOpen probe
-* Implement the best solution on the FPGA device
+* Implement the best solution on the FPGA/DSP

 ## Steps of the project

 ### Explore envelope extraction algorithms

 * Using the [jupyter notebook playground](https://github.com/echopen/PRJ-medtec_sigproc/blob/master/SigProc_101/SigProc-101-pimped.ipynb), explore different implementations of the envelope detection
+  _done_
 * Write some documentation about your findings : what were the algorithm tested, what results where achieved \(RMSE, computation time\) ?
 Give references of articles if you have some.

+### Reproduce echOpen images and evaluate their quality

+* Use the codes provided by echOpen engineers to reconstruct images from raw signals _pre-requisite : codes of Hilbert transform and scan-conversion used in the echOpen pipeline_

+* Use

 ### Challenge the current implementation in the echOpen device